Page last updated May 24, 2020|

 A magnitude 13.5(?) irregular galaxy (type IB(s)m pec?) in Telescopium (RA 19 06 21.4, Dec -56 09 42)

-: Based on a galactocentric recessional velocity of about 2605 km/sec (and H0
+: Based on a recessional velocity relative to the Cosmic Microwave Background of about 2610 km/sec (and H0

 = 70 km/sec/Mpc), PGC 62775 is about 120 to 125 million light years away.
 Given that and its apparent size of about 1.5 by 1.3 arcmin (from the images below), it is about 50 to 55 thousand light years across.
 It is an apparent companion of IC 4817